 2 large potatoes, peeled and cut into quartered

-Instead of adding frozen peas add 1 aubergine cut into small pieces.
+Instead of adding frozen peas add 1 aubergine cut into small pieces or frozen mixed vegetables.

 Add chopped green chillies if you like your curry hot.